 What if they find something horrible?
 What if I have cancer or a tumor?
 How do I tell my children I’m sick or dying?

-It’s wild how quickly one’s mind can be flooded with fear and doubt over the unknown.
+It’s wild how quickly your mind can be flooded with fear and doubt over the unknown.
 Being a Mom doesn’t help my nerves, as I know whatever happens to me will directly affect my daughters.
 I think living with health anxiety as a Mom is harder than if I didn’t have children.

 Where does my health anxiety come from?